NitrofMtl/ADC_SEQR/ReadMe.md

 -Final conversion sample time not known.
 Some test have been made with micros() chronos to give an estimation of the sample rate but the result given by the ADC_sampleRate() function are for reference only, not for critical timing use.
 -Disable and re-enable function are not fully tested yet.
 -Temp sensor is not accurate: it is more to be use for alarm for extreme temp (-40, +60C ).
 A calibration routine could also be added.

+# Version 3.0
+-Add preinstantioated object
+-Add suppot to use SAM3x AD08, AD09 (SDA0 pin 20, SCL0 pin 21 )
+-Fix conlict with I2C0 and analog pin 8 and 9
+-Fix begin with only one argument

 # Version 2.1
 -Fix begin(...) arguments cast compile error when mixing Ax analog pin and integer